kakonawao/portfolio-tracker-service/doc/model.md

   type: [bank, broker, exchange]
 ```

+### Instrument

 Financial instruments can also be of different types but in their case they can be heterogeneous, so they must be split
 in different subtypes.
-They hold the their values in time.
+They must hold their values in time to provide gains and losses over time.

 ```yaml
 Instrument: